Colton1skees/Symex/README.md

 - Supports state forking

 Additional info:
-- Requires z3
+- Memory is symbolized on load / store
-- Symbolizes on memory load / store
+- Z3 is required